-Alan Alda had a good year in 2005, perhaps his best since “MASH” folded its TV tent.
+Alan Alda had a good year in 2005, perhaps his best since “MASH” folded its TV tent in 1983.
 He was nominated for an Oscar for his turn as a sleazy senator in “The Aviator,” a Tony for his razor-sharp way with David Mamet’s nasty words in “Glengarry Glen Ross” and an Emmy for his perf as a presidential candidate in “The West Wing.”
 Granted, he didn’t win any of them, but he declares in his smart, funny memoir that as he approaches 70 he feels “no pressure to succeed.”
 After surviving a life-threatening ailment a few years ago, Alda writes, he primarily relishes “the chance to have another day and to have some kind of fun with it.”

 The kind of fun he had as a preschooler would horrify today’s child psychologists.
 Dad was in burlesque, and Alda’s atmospheric portrait of that vanished milieu depicts his 3-year-old self being dandled by half-naked chorus girls and watching comics gamble and drink between shows.
 Not until Robert Alda got a movie contract in 1943 and the family settled in Hollywood did his son encounter regular schooling and “civilians.”

 At first rather dubious about “these mirthless people who always kept their clothes on and couldn’t do a spit take,” Alda discovered “a world of ideas” at Fordham U., graduating with the ambition to be a writer as well as an actor.

 His account of those formative years reminds you that Alda became a star as Hawkeye and solidified his status in such films as “The Seduction of Joe Tynan” by projecting the intriguing persona of an unabashed intellectual earthily at ease with the pleasures of the flesh.
 He’s gone beyond that persona in recent roles, but it remains a bedrock component of his charm.